mydobie/featureFlags/README-NON-REDUX.md

 ---

-### Checking feature status
+## Checking feature status

+There are two ways to check if a feature is active.

+### isFeatureActive

-The `isFeatureActive` function can be called.
-The first parameter that is the feature flag id and returns a boolean.
+The `isFeatureActive` function will return a boolean.
+The first parameter that is the feature flag id.

 ```
 import { isFeatureActive } from '@mydobie/feature-flags/react';